lenseB/Exobernd/README.md

 # Exobernd
 small c++ game made in raylib.

+You play as Bernd das Brot and shoot flying My little ponies.
+Moorhuhn remake

 Project template by...